doars/doars/packages/doars/README.md

 ### d-watch

-Runs every time a value used changes.
+Runs every time a used value has been changed.
 The directive's name is ignored so multiple watch directive's can be applied to the same element.
 The directive's value should be a function expression.

 #### d-watch examples